Relicum/Ipsum/README.md

 all copyrights belong @Sk89q and is licensed under GPL3**
 >The sk89q-command-framework source can be located at https://github.com/OvercastNetwork/sk89q-command-framework

+**MassiveCraft development**
+Some of the massiveCore inventory serialisation is included Many thank to them details on them can be found at
+>www.MassiveCraft.com

 **MD_5s Chat API is included all copyrights belong to him.
 It has also been enhanced by dmulloy2 and are licensed under GPL3.**